 Not surprisingly, smaller startup accelerators seem to be much better at getting their portfolio companies to an exit than the big, popular ones!

 Here are the top micro-accelerators based on the exit rate of their portfolio companies:

 The key takeaway is that it might be worth taking a closer look at smaller accelerators, which seem to be better able to help portfolio companies reach an exit.

 I recognize that this analysis, although based on data, is imperfect.
 It would have been nice to also look at satisfaction rate, mark-ups in valuation, and other factors not captured here.
 At the same time, it’s interesting to see that smaller accelerator programs tend to perform better, perhaps casting into scrutiny the value of bigger, more established programs.

 Hopefully, this article helps you, the founder, identify those accelerator programs that are likely to be the best fit for your startup.

-First, we pulled data on accelerators from CrunchBase.
+We pulled data on accelerators from Crunchbase.
 I’m sure there are some gaps in the data, but it’s probably more than good enough to get a reliable ranking.
 However, there probably isn’t much of a difference between, say, number fifteen and sixteen on the list.

 About Beta Boom